This post was updated in August 2019.

-Keep in mind though that the minivan service doesn’t run until late, in fact, the last bus to the campsite departs around 6pm.
+There is a minivan service to the Tsutsumigaura campground.
+Keep in mind though that the minivan service doesn’t run until late.
+In fact, the last bus to the campsite departs around 6pm.

 Map of Miyajima island and the highlights

-In the map below you can find the places mentioned above.
+In the map below you can find the places mentioned in this post.

-You can download the map and Miyajima budget infographic below.
-If you want to read more about Japan, be sure to check out my other Japan posts!
+If you want to read more about Japan, be sure to check out my other Japan posts:

 - Guide to Kamikochi